DES Audiovisual Enlivens Duquesne’s New School of Osteopathic Medicine

 The Learning Challenge:

 A personalized mixed reality experience still requires group instruction.
 How do you manage a group of students wearing individual MR headsets while maintaining coordinated instruction?
-And, in situations where there are students without headsets, how do you make the experience educational while they “wait their turn”?
+And, in situations where some students are without headsets, how do you make the experience educational while they “wait their turn”?

 The Audiovisual Solution:

-Integrate the virtual headset content with the 14 display monitors around the room so that all students are coordinated with the instructor’s curriculum.
+Program the content of the headsets to simultaneously broadcast onto the 14 display monitors around the room so that all students are coordinated with the instructor’s curriculum.
 Students not wearing headsets can still engage with the course instruction.

 Additionally, design large rooms to be multi-purpose and divisible.
 Program the AV to be split or combined depending on if the room is being used for the whole space or two distinct rooms.